Legend of Tirumala: Srivari Brahmotsavams

-Srivari Brahmotsavam is the most important annual festival celebrated at Sri Venkateshvara Temple.
-The event is conducted for nine days during Hindu Calendar month of Āśvina which falls in between the English months September and October.
-As per the legend it is believed that Brahma will descend to the earth to conduct this festival and hence the festival got the name Brahmotsavams, meaning an utsavam(festival) performed by Brahma.
-Sri Venkateshvara Sahasranamastotra has references to Brahma performing the festival.
-To resemble this even now a small empty chariot will move ahead of the processions of the Venkateshvara's processional deity Malayappa.
+Srivari Brahmotsavam is the most important annual festival celebrated at Sri Venkateswara Temple.
+The event is conducted for nine days during Hindu Calendar month of Asvina which falls in between the English months September and October.
+As per the legend it is believed that Brahma will descend to the earth to conduct this festival and hence the festival got the name Brahmotsavams, meaning an utsavam (festival) performed by Brahma.
+Sri Venkateswara Sahasranamastotra has references to Brahma performing the festival.
+To resemble this, even now a small empty chariot will move ahead of the processions of Venkateswara's processional deity Malayappa.